The Best Areas to Stay in Tokyo for First Time Visitors

 Welcome to the heart of Tokyo!

-Shinjuku is a beloved ward full of things to see and do, restaurants, local favorites, and a great vibrant nightlife.
+Shinjuku is a beloved ward full of things to see and do, restaurants, local favorites, and vibrant nightlife.
 Most importantly, Shinjuku is the best-connected ward to all the other areas in Tokyo, setting you up for a successful trip!

 Shinjuku is a very safe area, and I cannot recommend it enough!